 Homemade Pickled Sweet Peppers are simple to make and so flavorful.
-Add them to your favorite sandwiches, omelets, and cheese and crackers.
+Add these pickled bell peppers to your favorite sandwiches, omelets, and cheese and crackers.

 Are you ready for spring?
 I’m looking forward to warm sun, rich soil, and a lush vegetable garden.
 Being raised on a small farm, we always grew a large vegetable garden and tried to preserve everything we could.
 Not only were those jars of homemade marinara sauce, raspberry rhubarb jam, mixed berry jam, jellies, Bread and Butter Pickles and vegetables used for ourselves, often we used them to barter with other farmers.
 Pickled Sweet Peppers are a favorite in our household.
 Place them on top of your favorite ham and cheese sandwich or add to an omelet.
 You can even serve them with extra sharp cheddar cheese and crackers.

 These peppers are super simple to make and you’ll be enjoying them all year long.
 As quick as I can make them, they’ve been consumed because they’re so addicting!
 With very simple canning equipment you’ll be making, jams, jellies, pickles and these Pickled Sweet Peppers.
 All you need is the same Ball Water Bath Canner that your grandmother probably used.
 The same equipment she used, still works just as good today.
 Ball canning jars have been updated.
 You can re-use jars, but the lids need to be replaced with each new use.